elzetia/Documentation/docs/jo_libs/modules/blip/index.md

 ## Include Blip in your script

-1. To use the nimation library, just add the initiator as a shared script inside of your `fxmanifest.lua` file.
+1. To use the Blip library, just add the initiator as a shared script inside of your `fxmanifest.lua` file.
 ```lua
 shared_scripts {
   '@jo_libs/init.lua'